 Admission to the College does not guarantee admission to the Paramedic program or EMT or Advanced EMT courses.
-Students must be 18 years of age and out of high school to attend any EMS course and to be certified.
-For EMT courses, the student may be 17 but must be in their final year of high school to attend but may not be certified until they are 18 (please see the CCP enrollment policies outlined in the College catalog).
+Students must be 18 years of age and out of high school to attend any EMS course and to be certified. (please see the CCP enrollment policies outlined in the College catalog).
 It is recommended that students contact the EMS/Fire Coordinator prior to seeking admission to the program.

-Students are considered for admission to the program as soon as the EMS/Fire Coordinator or Admissions Office receives the
+Students are considered for admission to the program as soon as the EMS/Fire Coordinator or Admissions Office receives the following:

-- · Placement test scores - · High school transcript or GED test scores - Copy of valid driver's license - Copies of ICS/NIMS 100, 100a, or 100b and 700, or 700a submitted during course - · Medical clearance/physical form on file prior to student entering clinical or field internships - Advanced and Paramedic students only Program pre-test scores (75% or higher) - Advanced and Paramedic students only Interview with program coordinator - Advanced and Paramedic students only Copy of valid Ohio EMT-B certification or Ohio Advanced EMT (AEMT) certification - Advanced and Paramedic students only Copy of NREMT certification if applicable - Advanced and Paramedic students only Copy of current AHA Health Care provider CPR certification - Advanced and Paramedic students only Copies of ICS/ NIMS 100, 100a, or 100b and 700, or 700a - Paramedic students only Completion of BIO 2110, Anatomy & Physiology, or equivalent with a grade of "C" or better the Paramedic Program.
-Potential students will be admitted at the discretion of the Program Coordinator and as space permits.
+- · Placement test scores - High school transcript or GED test scores - Copy of valid driver's license - Copies of ICS/NIMS 100, 100a, or 100b and 700, or 700a submitted during course - Medical clearance/physical form on file prior to student entering clinical or field internships - Advanced and Paramedic students only Program pre-test scores (75% or higher) - Advanced and Paramedic students only Interview with program coordinator - Advanced and Paramedic students only Copy of valid Ohio EMT-B certification or Ohio Advanced EMT (AEMT) certification - Advanced and Paramedic students only Copy of NREMT certification if applicable - Advanced and Paramedic students only Copy of current AHA Health Care provider CPR certification - Advanced and Paramedic students only Copies of ICS/ NIMS 100, 100a, or 100b and 700, or 700a - · Paramedic students only Completion of BIO 2110, Anatomy & Physiology, or equivalent with a grade of "C" or better